jordanero/MultiSuSiE/README.md

 ## Tutorial

-The fastest way to get started is to check out (in progress)
+The fastest way to get started is to check out (in progress, for now tests.py has an example with public HapMap3 data).